Transposition sounds like a technical music theory term, but it’s a basic skill that every musician should know.

 Transpose and transform

-Transposing musical material may seem complicated at first, but it only takes a bit of practice to get used to it.
+Transposing music theory may seem complicated at first, but it only takes a bit of practice to get used to it.

-Now that you know how it works, get back to your DAW and keep creating.
+Now that you know how transposition in music works, get back to your DAW and keep creating.